danwolfgang/mt-plugin-more-custom-fields/readme.md

 value "all" may be used to include all blogs.
 Leaving this field blank will use the current blog.

-The **Selected Entries**, **Selected Pages**, and **Selected Entries or Pages** field types provides the ability to select those object types -- as many as needed, sortable in whatever order is needed.
+The **Selected Entries**, **Selected Pages**, **Selected Entries or Pages**, and **Selected Comments** field types provides the ability to select those object types -- as many as needed, sortable in whatever order is needed.
 Specify a blog ID as this field's option to determine which blog's objects are available for selection.
 Blog IDs must be separated with a comma to create a string (as in "1,12,19,37,112"), or the value "all" may be used to include all blogs.
 Leaving this field blank will make the current blog's objects available.

 The **Selected Assets** field type (and the related asset types) work similar to the Selected Entries field type: select an unlimited number of assets and